qhqqiu/house_prices/README.md

-# house_prices is still under revision!
+# house_prices
 Codes for Kaggle contest of house-price predictions: https://www.kaggle.com/c/house-prices-advanced-regression-techniques

-## I'm trying to implement Xgboost here.
+I'm trying to implement Xgboost here.

-## A rough list of I've got for now:
+A rough list of I've got for now:

 1. Loading train and test data